DWalicki95/Predicitng-seismic-events-in-active-coal-mines/README.md

 # Predicitng-seismic-events-in-active-coal-mines

+1. Introduction

-1. This project is about prediction of seismic events in active coal mine.
+This project is about prediction of seismic events in active coal mine.
 Safety of miners is the most important       requirement for the coal mining industry.
 Coal mining companies are obligated by the law to introduce many safety measurements, but sometimes systems fail which have fatal consequences.
 The purpose of this project is to find methods for predicting periods of increased seismic activity in a miners' workplace.
 This was AAIA'16 Data Mining Challenge from knowledgePit - a data challange platform (https://knowledgepit.ml/aaia16-data-mining-challenge/).

 2. Requirements to run